 My life revolved around obsessive thinking and compulsive drinking.
 Earning enough to drink while struggling to find balance with work and hold a job down in order to earn the money for alcohol and keeping it in my system for some sort of perceived sanity.

 The last 18 months of my drinking I convinced myself I had discovered that balance.
 But my mind was slowly sinking back into darkness and thoughts of suicide.
 I worked and drank, medicated on anti-psycotics, trying to maintain some stability.
 That routine became my existence.
 I had a couple of friends but couldn’t be honest about the suffering that was eating at me.
 The memories of my past and my guilty conscious were getting harder to blot out with each bottle.

 It was a rock bottom like I had never experienced, the pain overwhelmed me.
 I prayed in tears for help, for strength I couldn’t muster.
 My own darkness had brought me a desperate need for light.
 An experienced followed that left me shaken and uneasy.
 After a time got up from my knees and poured the drink away.
 I have never felt the need to drink again, the obsession had left me, I had been freed in that moment.
 I have never taken a drink since.

-Tomorrow I will wake up with the triplets and begin another day with my family in the life I didn’t believe was possible or that I would ever reach.
+Tomorrow I will wake up with the triplets and begin another day with my family in the life I didn’t believe was possible or that I would ever experience.

 I don’t look back at my sobriety with a sense of achievement, I’m not one to pat myself on the back.
 A supernatural power of love did what I could not and removed the anger that fuelled my alcoholism.
 My only job has been to grow in the spirit of love that replaced it.
 All credit goes to God’s grace, without which I wouldn’t be here now.
 Recovered from alcoholism and living a life beyond anything I could have imagined.